Preparing for mobility period

 In Lapland UAS all students have compulsory language courses as a part of their degree.
 In addition students can choose more language courses as elective studies.
-To get more information about the language skills for mobility period students can contact the international coordinator of their field of expertise or the international office.
-To get more information on language courses at Lapland UAS students can contact the language teachers or the teacher tutor.
+To get more information about the language skills for mobility period students can contact the international services.
+To get more information on language courses at Lapland UAS students can contact the language teachers or Study councellor.

 Lapland UAS provides each semester an orientation for all students going abroad.
 This orientation includes information on mobility processes with practicalities, intercultural communication -lecture and international cafe.
 The idea of the international cafe is to bring together students going abroad, students who have been abroad and present international students to share information about countries, language and cultural knowledge and also give tips for student preparing the mobility period.

-To have more information and tips for mobility period, language and cultural knowledge students can familiarise themselves with the study reports of students who have completed already mobility period.
-These reports are located at the international coordinator of the study field and the international Office.
-The reports are for everyone to read and give tips for preparations, language and cultural issues and students experiences on exchanges.
+To have more information and tips for mobility period, language and cultural knowledge students can familiarise themselves with the feedback of students who have completed already mobility period.
+These feedbacks are in SoleMOVE.
+The feedbacks are for everyone to read and give tips for preparations, language and cultural issues and students experiences on exchanges.

 For more information on study and traineeship period, please read the headings on the left side of this page.
-For guidance, please see the contact information and contact the international coordinator of your field of expertise or international office.
+For guidance, please see the contact information and contact the international services.